AnnaL9/Appointment_Scheduling_Application/README.txt

 - Update paths under Project Structure
 - Run the application by pressing Shift+F10 or by pressing the green play button in the upper right corner of IntelliJ

-## Additional Report

-The third report in the reports page will show a list of all customers that live in the specified country and first level division with their information.
-This will allow the user search for customers by their location.

 ## Developer Information & Environment

 |===============================================================